lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 ## Depth Image

 The first thing we must do is create a depth image.
-In the case of the swap chain, images were already there, we just used a image view to access them.
+In the case of the swap chain, images were already there, we just used an image view to access them.
 This case is different, we need to allocate the images by ourselves.
 In order to handle that task we will create a new class named `Image`.
 Since image creation parameters can be lengthy, we will create first an inner class named `ImageData`, which will act as build helper class using a fluent style API.

 ```java
 package org.vulkanb.eng.graph.vk;